sobanieca/Nwire/README.md

 2. Usage
 ============
-Nwire is a console application that you can download it [here](https://github.com/sobanieca/Nwire/blob/master/Bin/Nwire.zip).
-Optionally, you can compile it by yourself basing on the source code provided.
+Nwire is a console application that you can download it by "right clicking" [here](https://github.com/sobanieca/Nwire/blob/master/Bin/Nwire.zip) and choosing "Download as..." option.
+You can also  compile it by yourself (if you want) basing on the source code provided.
 After obtaining file, unzip it and copy folder to the root directory where your projects are stored.
 For instance, if you have following projects:

 ```
 C:\Code\MyAmazingProject\